Hormone Health Guide

 This guide provides a comprehensive, evidence-based framework for understanding hormone health.
 Whether you're a man experiencing unexplained fatigue, a woman navigating perimenopause, or anyone trying to decode confusing lab results, you'll find actionable information grounded in current endocrinology research and clinical guidelines from the Endocrine Society, the American Thyroid Association (ATA), and the North American Menopause Society (NAMS).

-Key insight: Hormones don't operate in isolation.
-Thyroid dysfunction affects testosterone.
-Cortisol dysregulation impairs thyroid conversion.
-SHBG changes alter how much testosterone and estrogen are bioavailable.
+Key insight: Hormones do not operate in isolation.
+Thyroid problems can affect testosterone.
+Stress hormones can affect thyroid signaling.
+Sex hormone-binding globulin (SHBG), a liver-made carrier protein, changes how much testosterone and estrogen are bioavailable — meaning available for tissues to use.
 Understanding these connections is what separates effective treatment from symptom chasing.

 Signs of Low Testosterone in Men